 Our food tour with local food blogger Manuela Pucher was an interactive experience that took us to markets, food stands and stores.
 We even ate ice cream cones.
 However, the tour highlight was easily our stop at ‘s Fachl, one of Graz’s most inspired food stores which sells local food products on a consignment basis.

-We sampled pumpkin seed oil as well as pumpkin see oil basil, pumpkin candy and pumpkin eggnog during our tasting at ‘s Fachl.
-The oil was so tasty that we returned and bought a bottle.
+We sampled pumpkin seed oil as well as pumpkin seed pesto, pumpkin seed candy and pumpkin eggnog during our tasting at ‘s Fachl.
+The pumpkin seed oil was so tasty that we returned and bought a bottle.

 3. Meet Local Producers

 It’s one thing to taste local products and it’s another to meet the people who make them.
 We met several during our visit.

 Our biggest takeaway – the Graz commitment to sustainability is for real.
 Our other biggest takeaway – local Graz products taste even better at the source.